 The pharmaceutical industry has a long history of romanticizing language.
-When the word ‘withdrawal’ was thought to evoke negative feelings in relation to psychiatric drugs, the term ‘discontinuation syndrome’ was euphemistically substituted to lower any apprehensions in patients about taking them.
+When the word ‘withdrawal’ evoked negative feelings in relation to psychiatric drugs, the term ‘discontinuation syndrome’ was substituted.
 The same is true with benzodiazepine dosing.
-Patients are often told, usually inaccurately, that they are on a tiny or low dose of a benzodiazepine, misleading patients in two ways:
+Patients are often told that they are on a tiny or “low dose” of a benzodiazepine.
+This misleads patients in two ways:

-When patients, physicians and legislators attempted to hold the makers of Valium accountable for the harm they caused, the label ‘tranquilizer,’ the term ‘anxiolytics’ was introduced.
-This new term described a newer crop of benzodiazepine tranquilizers—Xanax, Ativan, Klonopin—that were more potent but carried smaller dosage labels, deceiving patients into thinking that they were taking a smaller amount.
+In the 1970s, when patients, physicians and legislators attempted to hold the makers of Valium accountable for the harm they created, the term ‘anxiolytics’ was introduced.
+This new term described a newer crop of benzodiazepines—Xanax, Ativan, Klonopin—that were more potent but carried smaller dosage labels, deceiving patients into thinking that they were taking a smaller amount.
 In reality, they were actually taking a dose as much as 20 times more potent than an equivalent dose of Valium.

-The three most potent benzodiazepines (or ‘anxiolytics’) are alprazolam (Xanax), clonazepam (Klonopin) and lorazepam (Ativan) which are 10–20 times (lorazepam is 10x more potent; clonazepam and alprazolam are 20x more potent) more potent than diazepam.
-This difference is often disregarded and the drugs prescribed in excessive dosage because the prescriber is unaware of the equivalent dosages of the benzodiazepines.
+The three most potent benzodiazepines (or ‘anxiolytics’) are alprazolam (Xanax), clonazepam (Klonopin) and lorazepam (Ativan) which are 10–20 times more potent than diazepam.

-So while, say, 0.5mg of Xanax (alprazolam) sounds like a “small dose” or “low dose,” compared to someone taking 10mg of Valium (diazepam), it is not; they are, in fact, equivalent.
+So while 0.5mg of Xanax (alprazolam) sounds like a “small dose” or “low dose,” compared to someone taking 10mg of Valium (diazepam), it is not; they are, in fact, equivalent.
 Someone taking 4mg of clonazepam (Klonopin), which is the maximum recommended dosage for panic disorder, may have no idea that they are being prescribed the equivalent of 80mg of Valium!
 Four certainly sounds “small” compared to eighty; in reality, they are essentially the same thing (or equivalent).
-And while, for some, 0.5mg of Xanax (alprazolam) might be efficiently metabolized without notable effects, for others it may not be, causing adverse effects.

 Low Doses Are Not Safe Doses

-According to Professor Heather Ashton, a medical expert on benzodiazepines and withdrawal, a safe dose to stop Valium after approximately a 40 week taper is 0.5 -1 mg of Valium, which is 0.03 mg of Klonopin or Xanax.
-We’ve found better outcomes with patients who taper even much lower.
+According to Professor Heather Ashton, a medical expert on benzodiazepines and withdrawal, a safe dose to stop Valium after approximately a 40 week (or longer) taper is 0.5 -1 mg of Valium (or less), which is 0.03 mg of Klonopin or Xanax.
 It is important to note the lowest doses available for Klonopin, Ativan and Xanax are at least 10-20x more potent than the safest, lowest recommended dose to stop a benzodiazepine.